Sergio0694/List_T/README.md

 # List_T
-A parametric list in C with supports with LINQ-style functions and lambda expressions
+A parametric list in C with support for LINQ-style functions and lambda expressions